MrBigBrain/MinorPortfolio/README.md

 # Terminalogical (complex jargon)

 TO DO:
-check links
+- check links. .
-Make as short and specific as possible check if the big picture is clear
+- Make as short and specific as possible. .
+- check if the big picture is clear. .
-Relation between the lectures and presentations and the problem clear contribution per team member of each notebooks.
+- Relation between the lectures and presentations and the problem. .
+- clear contribution per team member of each notebooks. .